History of the Jews in Brody: Iuliu Barasch, leader of Romanian Jews

-Israeli Rabbi Kalman Kahana was born and grew up in Brody.
+Other

+Johann Hiller was born in Brody in 1754.
+He was later commissioned into the artillery in 1770 and became known in the Napoleonic fights with the Turks from 1788 to 1791.

+Famous 19th-century Jewish chess players Oscar Chajes and Daniel Abraham (Abe) Yanofsky were born in Brody.

 The Kahane family was notorious in Brody and included the 18th-century rabbi of Brody Abraham Kahane.
+Israeli Rabbi Kalman Kahana was born in Brody and grew up there.

-In 1938 Kalman Kahana immigrated to Mandatory Palestine, becoming the leader of Poalei Agudat Yisrael and member of Provisional State Council.
-He went on to serve as a member of the Knesset from 1949 until 1981, also serving as Deputy Minister of Education and Culture between 1961 and 1966.
+In 1938, Kalman Kahana immigrated to Mandatory Palestine, becoming the leader of political party Poalei Agudat Yisrael and a member of the Provisional State Council.
+He served as a member of the Knesset from 1949 until 1981, and as Deputy Minister of Education and Culture between 1961 and 1966.

 Pogrom refugees from Russia

 Holocaust: Entrance to the Jewish ghetto in Brody.
 In January 1943, it housed 6,000 Jews.

-After the pogroms in 1881, crowds of Russian Jews flooded into Brody, from where they headed for America or back to Russia.
-By summer of 1882 the number of Russian refugees in Brody reached 20.000, most of them stayed in Brody temporarily until the possibility of further immigration westwards.
-A local refugee relief committee was organised in Brody and a number of foreign representatives from Paris and Vienna Alliances, other major Jewish organisations were active at this time in the city, including such figures as Friedlander, Netter and Schafir.
-In the course of four months 1800 immigrants were transported on their way to America.
-After arrival of British deputies, the committee was reorganised and managed to send 11 trains with immigrants westwards (in one case 533 people in a go).
-Meanwhile, the number of refugees continued to grow.
-On 2 June 1882 it reached 12.476 individuals in 10 days the number increased to 12.668, despite the fact that 1.405 had been sent already within that week.
-The social situation deteriorated reaching a critical limit.
-Baron Hirsch entrusted his secretary Veneziani to buy spacious premises of an old clothing factory, where the refugees were consequently accommodated.
+After the 1881 pogroms, crowds of Russian Jews flooded into Brody, from where they headed for America or back to Russia.
+By summer 1882, the number of Russian refugees in Brody reached 20.000; most of them stayed in Brody temporarily until they could immigrate westwards.

+In the course of four months, 1,800 immigrants were taken to America.
+After the arrival of British deputies, the committee was reorganised and managed to send 11 trains with immigrants westwards (in one case 533 people in a go).

+The number of refugees continued to grow, reaching 12.476 individuals on June 2, 1882.
+Ten days later, the number increased to 12.668, despite 1,405 refugees having been already sent during the week.

+The social situation deteriorated reaching a critical limit, which prompted Baron Hirsch to entrust his secretary Veneziani with buying an old clothing factory to house the refugees.